Losing your hair is got to be one of the hardest things to deal with.

 The good news though is that several weeks after the chemo treatment has ended patients will start to see new hair growth.
 However, some people’s hair may grow back with a different color or texture.

-Not surprising, as we get older we will lose some of our hair.
+Not surprisingly, as we get older we will lose some of our hair.

 While experts do not fully understand why aging causes hair loss in both men and women, it seems to be agreed upon that as we get older, the hair follicles become weaker making them easier to fall out.